Skin concerns

 How do eye bags form?

-A lack of skin support fibres can lead to sagging skin on the lower eyelids.
-With age and behavioural factors, lymphatic micro-circulation deteriorates and drainage becomes less efficient, which leads to swelling.
+A lack of skin support fibers can lead to sagging skin on the lower eyelids.
+With age and behavioral factors, lymphatic micro-circulation deteriorates and drainage becomes less efficient, which leads to swelling.

 What are the different types of dark circles?